clarkgrubb/home/README.rst

 Since I use tab completion, I choose names that are uniquely specified by their first two letters.
 But note that desktops create two directories ``Documents`` and ``Downloads`` which require three letters to uniquely specify.

 Windows creates home subdirectories which break both the no-space rule and the unique-two-letter-prefix rule, e.g. ``My Documents``, ``My Pictures``.
 One can rename these directories.
-Since they are `Special Folders <http://en.wikipedia.org/wiki/Special_folder>`_, one should also update the registry for the benefit of applications using the Special Folder API to get the paths.
+Since they are `Special Folders <http://en.wikipedia.org/wiki/Special_folder>`_, one should also update the registry for the benefit of applications using the Special Folder API to get the paths:

 ::